 We have a full breakdown on all the Echo devices and how they compare, but before you shoot for the cheaper Echo, read on to find out why the Echo Plus is a better offering.

 - 148 x 99mm, 780g

-The new Echo Plus' design matches the new Echo Dot, the second-gen Echo and the Echo Sub.
+The new Echo Plus' design matches the latest Echo Dot, the second-gen Echo and the Echo Sub.
 It might be seen as a move to follow Google Home, but the Plus looks a little more contemporary compared to the plastic shells of the original Echos (unlike the Echo, these can't be changed - you have to commit to the charcoal, heather grey or sandstone colours).

 The Plus' build is generally much better than the older devices too: there's a rubberised base to prevent slippage and the top is much more solid than before.
 There's no rotational collar, so you no longer have the physical ring to turn to change the volume, leaving you with buttons to poke instead.
-That's a bit of a shame, but at the same time, our first-gen devices are feeling a little lose around the top, so we suspect the aim was to remove a potential point of failure.
+That's a bit of a shame, but at the same time, our first-gen devices are feeling a little loose around the top, so we suspect the aim was to remove a potential point of failure.

 The top is a little busier with those four buttons - volume up/down, Alexa mute, Alexa button - interspersed with seven mic holes.
 But, generally speaking, the design change is for the better and with a lower centre of gravity, the Plus is more stable.

 - 360-degree sound